Story by Troy Letherman

 With one of the most accessible harbors in Alaska, this town of 4,000 year-round residents offers a solid fleet of day-fishing charters, rental boats and facilities, tackle, accommodations and anything else needed to target Prince William Sound silvers, pinks, an expanding king salmon run, salmon sharks, halibut and rockfish.
 An aggressive hatchery program fills the waters of the small boat-harbor with pinks in July and silvers in August and September, and for those looking for a quick fishing fix, it can be red-hot from the bank at Allison Point near the hatchery and even off the downtown docks.
 It’s literally so convenient, you could order a latte on Fidalgo Drive, walk across the street and cast into the melee of silvers before your coffee cools.

 The 1,000 nautical miles of Prince William Sound, which begin just beyond the narrows of Valdez Bay, act as a giant funnel, pulling hatchery and wild silvers, pinks, kings and halibut in from the Gulf of Alaska, depositing a fair portion of them at the docks along Valdez’ business district.Alaska’s first fish derby was held here in 1952, and every year since.
-Derby season 2018 begins with the opening of the Halibut Derby on May 19 and ends September 2 with the close Silver Derby.
+Derby season typically begins with the opening of the Halibut Derby mid to late May and ends early September with the close Silver Derby.
 In between is the Halibut Hullabaloo, Women’s Silver Salmon Derby and Kid’s Pink Salmon Derby.

-Before all that, though, you first have to get here.
+Before you visit Valdez, though, you first have to get here.

 For air travelers, the flight from Anchorage to Valdez is a mere 45-minute journey through the coastal Chugach Mountains.
 Visitors can also arrive by means of the Alaska Marine Highway, seeing more scenery and wildlife along the way.
 However, rare for much of the state, Valdez is connected to anglers in interior and the rest of southcentral Alaska by the Richardson Highway, which climbs around the waterfalls and glaciers near Thompson Pass to its junction with the Glenn Highway at the town of Glennallen.

 To make this rubber-tire journey, drive north on the Glenn Highway from Anchorage, through Palmer, and then hang a right at Glennallen, turning onto the Richardson Highway; cruise past Copper Center and the turbulent salmon fishery where the Copper and Klutina rivers connect, perhaps taking an afternoon to cast for sockeye along the way.
-Then let one of the most scenic byways in Alaska take over from there.
+Then let one of the most scenic byways in Alaska take over from there as one of the main reasons to visit Valdez.

 The highway was first known to gold stampeders at the tail-end of the nineteenth century as the Valdez trail, which led to the tent city that had sprung up at the head of the bay.
 The route had been hacked through Keystone Canyon and over Thompson Pass by the men of Lieutenant W.R.
 Abercrombie, and soon after, the Army set about building Fort Liscum, located at the site of the present Alyeska Pipeline terminal.
 In 1910 the trail was upgraded to a wagon road under the direction of Gen. Wilds P. Richardson, first president of the Alaska Road Commission (ARC).
 By 1921 it was rebuilt and its name was changed to the Goat Trail.
 The eventual Richardson Highway diverged somewhat and was built along a stable route following the bottom of Keystone Canyon.
 ARC updated the road to automobile standards in the 1920s; it was hard-surfaced in 1957.